browserengineering/book/book/security.md

 meaningless, ignore it---is a little bit of information stored by your browser on behalf of a web server.
-The cookie distinguishes your browser, and is sent with each web request so the server can distinguish its users.
+The cookie distinguishes your browser, and is sent with each web request so the server can distinguish which requests come from which user.

-Here's how cookies work.
+Here's the technical details.
 In the HTTP response a server can send a `Set-Cookie` header.
 This header contains a key-value pair; for example, the following header sets the value of the `foo` cookie to `bar`: